Services/focus of the Karten Centre

-The Meath is a residential 80 for 80 adults of mixed learning disabilities and physical disabilities who will use the new IT Suite predominantly during the day for learning and development.
-The IT Suite will be used every day all day and often at the weekends as well by the residents.
+The Meath is a residential care home for 82 adults of mixed learning disabilities and physical disabilities who will use the new IT Suite predominantly during the day for learning and development.
+The IT Suite will be used every day all day and often at the weekends as well by the people we support.
 The IT equipment will be used for both learning and leisure.
 Our external residents who live in Godalming also come up daily to enjoy and benefit from the facilities.

 Our residents have severe epilepsy and associated difficulties.

 Type/s of disabilties

 Tip: Clicking the link/s to view list of centres serving similar disabilities.